Tenacious D (album)

-Tenacious D is the debut studio album by American comedy rock band Tenacious D, released on September 25, 2001 by Epic Records.
+Tenacious D is the debut studio album by American comedy rock duo Tenacious D, released on September 25, 2001, by Epic Records.
 The album's polished production was a departure from the band's acoustic origins, due in part to the production of the Dust Brothers.

 "Wonderboy" was the first single released from the album, followed by "Tribute".
 Both singles had music videos filmed for them, with the Liam Lynch-directed "Tribute" video achieving cult status.
 While Tenacious D did not achieve chart success after its release, it was certified platinum by the Recording Industry Association of America (RIAA) by the end of 2005.
 Despite only peaking at number 38 in the UK, it had sold 426,000 copies countrywide by 2006.

 Conception

 For their first album, they enlisted the help of drummer Dave Grohl, keyboardist Page McConnell of Phish, guitarist Warren Fitzgerald, and bass player Steven Shane McDonald.
 The Dust Brothers produced the album.
 The majority of the songs on their debut album stem from early versions as seen on their HBO TV series, Tenacious D. The record itself does not list the song titles on the back cover as is the convention but instead on the back cover of the jacket; therefore one must open the CD (after presumably buying it) to read them.
 This is perhaps to allow songs with expletives or words otherwise deemed offensive to escape censorship or omission.